College of Fine Arts Events

 Marcus Gradley's The House That Will Not Stand, blends poetic language with sharp, unexpected humor to tell the story of a Creole family facing a world in transition.
 It performs at the Gilmore Theatre Complex November 14-23.

-WMU Student Dance Concert
+Connect: WMU Student Dance Concert

 Our student ensembles take over the stage with a diverse and exciting performance of dance.
 Expect sincerity, bold choices, and glimpses of tomorrow’s dance artists in an intimate setting.